-- Higher level of adult: child support, normal ratio is 1:6 and this is within smaller teaching groups of up to 20 children. - Separate teaching areas comprising of 3 base classrooms which are for Reception, Year 1 and 2 children, Year 3 and 4 children and Year 5 and 6 children. - Access to on-site speech therapists and Occupational Therapists as prescribed by the pupils EHCPs.
+- High level of adult: child support within smaller teaching groups - Separate teaching areas comprising four base classrooms which are for Reception, Year 1 and 2 children, Year 3 and 4 children and Year 5 and 6 children. - Access to on-site speech therapists and Occupational Therapists as prescribed by the pupils

+EHCPs.
 We currently provide 1518 hours of Speech and language therapy to 48 children in the language base and 685.5 hours of OT to 31 children in the language base.
-Children are on packages of 2,4,6 or 10 sessions of SaLT per term and 1,2,3,4,6 or 10 of OT per term depending on the nature and severity of their needs and their response to therapy.
-The children that are the most appropriately placed in the language base have regular/ intensive SaLT written into their EHCPs (as speech and/ or language disorders are their primary need), i.e. packages of 6, 8 or 10 sessions of SaLT per term.
-SaLT and OT targets are practiced and generalised in the classroom by teachers and TAs in between therapy sessions. - Access to ELSA, Intensive Interaction Specialist, yoga and play therapists as appropriate. - Modified curriculum to ensure access to learning. - Access to on site sensory room and soft room. - Access to mainstream classes as and when appropriate supported as required.
-Currently we have pupils integrating into mainstream for a variety of length of time ranging from 0% to 85%. - Explicit teaching and practised work of Social skills - Explicit teaching and practised work of speaking and listening skills and strategies - Specific teaching and practised work on emotional self-regulation - Specific teaching of fine and gross motor skills as advised by OT - Inclusion into mainstream for all extra-curricular and school events. - Termly formal reviews of SSPs with parents /carers to focus on next steps - Parental support for advice including training, workshops and opportunities to meet with other parents.
+Children are on packages of 2,4,6,10 or 20 sessions of SaLT per term and 1,2,3,4,6 or 10 of OT per term depending on the nature and severity of their needs and their response to therapy.
+The children that are the most appropriately placed in the language base have regular/ intensive SaLT written into their EHCPs (as speech and/ or language disorders are their primary need), i.e. packages of 6, 10 or 20 sessions of SaLT per term.
+SaLT and OT targets are practiced and generalised in the classroom by teachers and TAs in between therapy sessions.

+- Access to ELSA, ASD support, music therapist and play therapists as appropriate - Modified curriculum to ensure access to learning - Access to on site sensory room and soft room. - Access to mainstream classes as and when appropriate supported as required.
+Currently we have pupils integrating into mainstream for a variety of length of time ranging from 0% to 85%.
+Please see attached graph showing levels of integration. - Explicit teaching and practised work of Social skills - Explicit teaching and practised work of speaking and listening skills and strategies - Specific teaching and practised work on emotional self-regulation - · Specific teaching of fine and gross motor skills as advised by OT - Inclusion into mainstream for all extra-curricular and school events. - Termly formal reviews of SSPs with parents /carers therapists and teaching staff and to focus on next steps - Parental support for advice including training, workshops and opportunities to meet with other parents.